What is an Eyelid Lift?

 What Happens During an Eyelid Lift?

 An eyelid lift can involve upper eyelid surgery, lower eyelid surgery, or both.
-All options can be performed at our certified, in-house facility with anesthetic appropriate for your customized procedure.
+All options can be performed at our certified, outpatient surgery center with an anesthetic appropriate for your customized procedure.

 Upper Eyelid Surgery